Howard Coble: Personal life

 As a young man, Coble frequently enjoyed eating a breakfast of Rose brand pork brains in milk gravy and eggs.
 According to a quote from Coble appearing alongside his family recipe for "Breakfast Brains N' Eggs," the breakfast was "fairly regular" and "not at all unusual".

 Coble was a member of the Guilford College Board of Visitors and of the U.S. Coast Guard Academy Board of Visitors.

 He was a Freemason and member of Guilford Lodge number 656 in Greensboro.

 Coble had skin cancer for many years among other ailments.
-He was admitted to intensive care in September 2015 after complications from skin cancer surgery.
-He died in hospital on November 3, 2015, in Greensboro, North Carolina at the age of 84 from complications of the surgery.
+He was admitted to intensive care in a Greensboro hospital in September 2015 after complications from skin cancer surgery, and died in the hospital from those complications on November 3, 2015, at age 84.